camunda/camunda-docs/docs/components/modeler/bpmn/receive-tasks/receive-tasks.md

 Output variable mappings are used to customize how variables are merged into the process instance.
 These can contain multiple elements that specify which variables should be mapped.
-The `Process Variable Name` of an output denotes the variable name outside of the activity.
+The `Process Variable Name` of an output denotes the variable name outside the activity.

 Visit our documentation on [input and output variable mappings](/components/concepts/variables.md#inputoutput-variable-mappings) for more information on this topic.

 ## Additional resources

 ### XML representation